 How to Tame a Feral Cat

-There are several factors that will determine your ability to tame a feral cat, including the age and personality of the cat as well as what kinds of experiences the cat has had on the street (as well as the previous encounters they’ve had with other humans).
+There are several factors that will determine your ability to tame a feral cat, including the age and personality of the cat, as well as the kinds of experiences the cat has had on the street (as well as previous encounters they’ve had with other humans).

 But there is one thing we humans have in our arsenal that will greatly increase your chances at training a feral cat—and that’s food.
 It’s widely understood that wild cats became domesticated in the first place because they became content with the idea of having access to regular meals, so if you’re thinking about taming a feral cat in your neighborhood, you’ll want to begin by establishing some sort of routine around food.
 For example, be sure to offer some cat food to the cat at the same time and in the same place every day, perhaps in a certain area on your porch or patio.